Iced Earth (1990-present): a Power Metal band from Tampa, Florida, USA.

 Iced Earth then signed a new contract with their former record company, 'Century Media Records'.

 Matt Barlow then decided to leave, stating that he was retiring from the band due to family commitments after the 2011 summer tour.
 He would be replaced by Into Eternity front man Stu Block.

 On June 27, 2011, the band released the DVD Festivals of the Wicked featuring shows from Metal Camp Open Air (2008), the Rock Hard Festival (2008) and Wacken Open Air (2007).
 The, later, on September 7, 2011, they released a re-recorded version of Dante's Inferno, from the album Burnt Offerings.

 Dystopia was the next album in October 2011.
 While not a concept album, many of the album's songs were inspired by dystonia themes and films.

 April 10, 2012 Freddie Vidales left the band, to be replaced by Luke Appleton of Fury UK.

 Drummer Brent Smedley was next to leave the band in May 2013 due to personal reasons; Raphael Saini took the slot over in time for the next album, Plagues of Babylon.

-Brent Smedley had rejoined the band, replacing Dette in time for the release of The Judas Goat (2016) and Incorruptible (2017).
+Brent Smedley then rejoined the band, replacing Dette in time for the release of Incorruptible (2017).